serverlessworkflow/specification/specification.md

 </details>

 States can define [error handling](#Workflow-Error-Handling) with the `onError` property.
 The runtime error contains data which is merged with the states data.
-You can use the error data filter to select portion of the error data to be merged with the states data.
+You can use the error data filter to filter what error data is to be added to or merged with the states data.

 Here is an example using an error filter: